apache/nuttx/configs/lpc4330-xplorer/README.txt

 Configurations
 ==============

-Each LPC4330-Xplorer configuration is maintained in a sudirectory and can be selected as follow:
+Each LPC4330-Xplorer configuration is maintained in a sub-directory and can be selected as follow:

     cd tools